Were You Injured in a Chemical Plant Accident?

 Get a Free Consultation from Chemical Plant Injury Attorneys You Can Trust

 The aftermath of an accident at a chemical plant is one of the most confusing, volatile times anyone can experience.
 It is difficult enough trying to piece your life together without having to worry about the legalities of pursuing a claim.
 That is why, after you have received proper medical attention, it is crucial that you speak to a Houston plant explosion attorney about your case.
 You need an experienced lawyer who has dealt with these types of cases before—someone who knows the ropes and will be able to offer effective legal counsel.
 You need the industrial injury attorneys at Arnold & Itkin.
 With a decade of experience and billions won, we have proven that we are heavyweights both in and out of the courtroom.
 To see for yourself, all you need to do is browse through our case results or watch videos to see what our clients have to say.

-When you are ready to get started, please fill out our online form to request your free case consultation.
-We look forward to hearing from you and helping you secure the best results.
-Call today at (888) 493-1629.
+When you are ready to get started, please call (888) 493-1629 or fill out our online form to request your free consultation.
+We look forward to helping you get the answers you need.